hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_vibrant_galaxy_with_swirling_colors_and_stars_for__6ccfbcf9-5e1a-43b3-8290-6f0940fef2ad-0_3.content.md

 Looking for more resources on science and astronomy?
 Check out some of our favorite references:

 -   [NASA](#): The official website of the National Aeronautics and Space Administration, featuring the latest news and information on space exploration.
-- [Space.com](#): A comprehensive website covering all aspects of space, from astronomy and astrophysics to spaceflight and technology.
+-   [Space.com](#): A Com<wbr>pre<wbr>hen<wbr>sive website covering all aspects of space, from astronomy and astrophysics to spaceflight and technology.
 -   [Sky & Telescope](#): A magazine and website dedicated to amateur astronomy, featuring tips for stargazing, equipment reviews, and more.

 ## Contact Us